The Roman Roots: January Is a Door

 Asia: A Time of Renewal and Celebration

-In Asia, January doesn’t always scream “new beginnings” like in the West.
-It’s more about preparing for the Lunar New Year, which usually falls in late January or early February.
+In Asia, January doesn’t always signal “new beginnings” the way it does in the West.
+It’s more about preparing for the Lunar New Year, which usually arrives in late January or early February.

-In China, the New Year is a huge deal, full of family feasts, red envelopes (a little cash for good luck), and fireworks that scare away evil spirits.
-Talk about starting the year with a bang!
+In China, the New Year is marked by family gatherings, red envelopes for good luck, and fireworks meant to drive away lingering bad spirits.

-In South Asia, January aligns with festivals like Pongal in Tamil Nadu, celebrating the harvest with colorful kolam (floor art), sweet dishes, and prayers to Surya, the sun god.
-It’s a vibrant, joyful time to appreciate the land’s blessings and look forward to what’s next.
+In South Asia, January aligns with festivals like Pongal in Tamil Nadu, a harvest celebration focused on gratitude — kolam, shared meals, and prayers to Surya, the sun god.

 Africa: Honoring Nature’s Rhythms